Iron lung: Variations

 Boston manufacturer Warren E. Collins began production of the iron lung that year.
-Although it was initially developed for the treatment of victims of coal gas poisoning, it was most famously used in the mid-20th century for the treatment of respiratory failure caused by poliomyelitis.
+Although it was initially developed for the treatment of victims of coal gas poisoning, it was most famously used in the mid-20th century for the treatment of respiratory failure caused by polio.

 Danish physiologist August Krogh, upon returning to Copenhagen in 1931 from a visit to New York where he saw the Drinker machine in use, constructed the first Danish respirator designed for clinical purposes.
 Krogh's device differed from Drinker's in that its motor was powered by water from the city pipelines.
 Krogh also made an infant respirator version.

 In 1931, John Haven Emerson (1906–1997) introduced an improved and less expensive iron lung.
 The Emerson iron lung had a bed that could slide in and out of the cylinder as needed, and the tank had portal windows which allowed attendants to reach in and adjust limbs, sheets, or hot packs.
 Drinker and Harvard University sued Emerson, claiming he had infringed on patent rights.
 Emerson defended himself by making the case that such lifesaving devices should be freely available to all.
 Emerson also demonstrated that every aspect of Drinker's patents had been published or used by others at earlier times.
 Since an invention must be novel to be patentable, prior publication/use of the invention meant it was not novel and therefore unpatentable.
 Emerson won the case, and Drinker's patents were declared invalid.

 The United Kingdom's first iron lung was designed in 1934 by Robert Henderson, an Aberdeen doctor.
 Henderson had seen a demonstration of the Drinker respirator in the early 1930s and built a device of his own upon his return to Scotland.
-Four weeks after its construction, the Henderson respirator was used to save the life of a 10-year-old boy from New Deer, Aberdeenshire, who had poliomyelitis.
+Four weeks after its construction, the Henderson respirator was used to save the life of a 10-year-old boy from New Deer, Aberdeenshire who had poliomyelitis.
 Despite this success, Henderson was reprimanded for secretly using hospital facilities to build the machine.